 A: No, you must be in a degree program in good academic standing to be eligible for financial aid.
 Some alternative loans are available based on your credit or with a qualified co-signer.

 A: Part-time students are eligible for limited forms of financial assistance.
-Students can apply for Pell Grants, Stafford Loans or aid from the Part-Time Study program (APTS), which is for New York State residents only.
+Students can apply for Pell Grants, Direct Stafford Loans or aid from the Part-Time Study program (APTS), which is for New York State residents only.
 A student may also qualify for Part-time TAP by applying for aid through the TAP program.

 Q: I am a New York State resident, how can I apply for the Tuition Assistance Program (TAP)?